nesi/puppet-git/README1st.markdown

 This module is intended for:

-1. Writing a module where puppet is not or can not be installed
+1. Writing a module in an environment where puppet is not or can not be installed

 2. Use as a starting point for a collection of modules and prepopulated with things like licensing, boiler plate, pictures of cats, etc. etc.

+## Why Windows powershell scripts?

+My $work environment is restricted to using Windows 7, so I required scripts that run under Windows 7.
+I used Powershell because it has regular expressions, which made this much easier than `.bat` batch files.